daniel-barbu/youtube-backup/README.md

 # youtube-videosInfoBackup<sub>(chrome+firefox)</sub>
-youtube-backup is a Javascipt tool to backup youtube video links, titles and descriptions.
+youtube-videosInfoBackup is a Javascipt tool to backup youtube video links, titles and descriptions.

 ### How to use
 1. Open the [videos page](https://www.youtube.com/user/<USER>/videos) of an Youtube channel.